twistedturtle/blender-index-visualiser/README.md

 F6 - Toggle labels

 Like the inbuilt functionality, the selection mode determines which indices are displayed.
-The other controls are found in the Overlay menu when in EDIT mode, under the Dev header.
+The other controls are found in the Overlay menu when in EDIT mode.

 <img src="pics/screenshot.png" width="600">